 - 1. The student requests a meeting with the course faculty to identify the concern, provide evidence to support position, and seek resolution.
 This meeting can occur face-to-face, over the phone, or virtually.
 If the faculty determines there is a need to change the grade, the faculty may submit the Change of Grade form. - 2.
 If the student-faculty meeting does not resolve the issue to the student's satisfaction, the student may submit a Grade Appeal Form to the Dean.
-The Dean will review the evidence provided by the student and seek to resolve the concern with the facilitator.
+Formal grade appeals must be submitted by the student within 30 days of the date on which the grade was issued by the College.
+The Dean will review the evidence provided by the student and seek to resolve the concern with the faculty member.
 A decision will be communicated to the student and the academic advising coordinator within 10 business days.
 If the decision is to change the grade, the Dean will submit the Change of Grade form.
 The decision of the Dean is final.